Ciaxo/timeline/README.md

 # TimeLine

-This project was created to facilitate determining the chronological order of events based on small pieces of information, such as those presented in the book "Cain's Jawbone".
+This project was created to facilitate determining the chronological order of events based on small pieces of information, such as those presented in the book "Cain's Jawbone" by Ernest Powys Mathers.

 ## Project Description